 As an experienced child psychiatrist, Dr Ellison-Wright would surely have been well aware of the extreme dangers involved in the prescribing of antidepressants to children, particularly when NICE Guidelines are ignored, and should have had the integrity to make the court well aware of these.

 Sheriff Payne retires next month, having been coroner in Dorset for 16 years.
-During this time he has consistently denied the incontrovertible link between antidepressants and suicide, even when, as in the inquests of Sandra Mackie and Gordon Briggs, the evidence has been set before him.
-Unfortunately, his erroneous statement, that “nothing that could have been done that could have prevented this”, is nothing more than we have come to expect from this man.
+During this time he has consistently denied the incontrovertible link between antidepressants and suicide, even when, as in the inquests of Sandra Mackie and Gordon Briggs, the evidence had been set before him.
+Unfortunately, his erroneous statement, that “there was nothing that could have prevented this”, is nothing more than we have come to expect from this man.